Table of Contents:

 Treatment of Cyanosis in Dogs

-Therapy of cyanosis will depend on what is causing the condition.
+Therapy of cyanosis will depend on what is causing the condition:

-Congenital heart disease.
-If the condition is caused by congenital heart disease, the treatment is surgery.
+- Congenital Heart Disease: If the condition is caused by congenital heart disease, the treatment is surgery.

-Chemical.
-If a chemical has affected the hemoglobin in such a way that it cannot carry oxygen properly, for example, by inducing the formation of methemoglobin, an abnormal type of hemoglobin that cannot carry oxygen, the treatment involves: elimination of the cause, limiting any tissue injury due to poor oxygenation, and administration of medication (methylene blue; N-acetylcysteine) if necessary.
+- Chemical: If a chemical has affected the hemoglobin in such a way that it cannot carry oxygen properly, for example, by inducing the formation of methemoglobin, an abnormal type of hemoglobin that cannot carry oxygen, the treatment involves: elimination of the cause, limiting any tissue injury due to poor oxygenation, and administration of medication (methylene blue; N-acetylcysteine) if necessary.

-Respiratory Disorder.
-If a respiratory disorder is the cause of the cyanosis, the underlying respiratory disease must be treated with antibiotics if pneumonia or chronic bronchitis is present, diuretics if fluid is building up in the lungs, thoracocentesis, which is removal of fluid or air from the chest cavity if fluid or air is causing the cyanosis, or supplemental oxygen as necessary.
+- Respiratory Disorder: If a respiratory disorder is the cause of the cyanosis, the underlying respiratory disease must be treated with antibiotics if pneumonia or chronic bronchitis is present, diuretics if fluid is building up in the lungs, thoracocentesis, which is removal of fluid or air from the chest cavity if fluid or air is causing the cyanosis, or supplemental oxygen as necessary.
 Emergency treatment involves making sure that the airway is unobstructed and providing oxygen.

-In-depth Information on Cyanosis in Dogs
+The Two Types Cyanosis in Dogs

 Cyanosis is the bluish or purplish discoloration of the mucous membranes or skin due to excessive amounts of desaturated (poorly oxygenated) hemoglobin in the blood stream.
 Oxygenated blood is red.
 Poorly oxygenated blood is dark blue.
 The more deoxygenated hemoglobin in the bloodstream the more bluish coloration will be imparted to the tissues.